 The school, located at 559 W. King St., will open its doors at 3:30 p.m, with the event beginning at 4 p.m., according to the release.

 “It gives me great pleasure to once again honor the rich legacy of Dr. Martin Luther King Jr. in the City of York by encouraging our community to gather together, give back and openly discuss our progress in living up to his dreams as a community,” Bracey said in the release.

 Those who attend the event are encouraged to bring a donation for My Brother’s Keeper York in the form of a “Gentleman’s Bag,” including deodorant, soap, toothpaste, toothbrushes, socks, lotion, mints and chewing gum.
-Donations can be made at the event, at Lincoln Charter School or at York City Hall, located at 101 S. George St.
+Donations can be made at the event, at Lincoln Charter School before or after the event? or at York City Hall, located at 101 S. George St.

 MLK Image Awards: The day before the supper, the Black Ministers Association of York County will honor more than a dozen York-area “trailblazers” at the fourth annual MLK Image Awards Luncheon on Jan.
 14.

 The ceremony will be held at the Wyndham Garden York, 2000 Loucks Road, and is open to the public.
 Reservations are $45 in advance, with proceeds benefiting the Black Ministers Association Scholarship Fund for local students, according to a news release.